Honey Price Comparison

 How to Get the Best Value on Raw Honey

 The honey market spans a wide price range, but price alone does not determine quality.
 A jar of raw clover honey from a trusted local beekeeper can rival any expensive import in freshness and flavor.
+Buckwheat honey at $15-25 provides 20× more antioxidants than premium imports costing $50+.
 Here are practical tips for maximizing value:

 - Match honey to purpose.
-Use affordable everyday honeys for cooking and baking, and save premium varieties for drizzling and tasting.
+Use affordable everyday honeys like clover and wildflower honey ($8-18) for cooking and baking, and save premium varieties like Manuka and sourwood honey for drizzling and tasting.
 Our honey recommender can help match varieties to your needs.

 - Seasonal buying saves money.
 Honey is typically cheapest right after harvest season (late summer through fall).
-Stock up in September and October.
+Buckwheat honey peaks in September, sourwood honey in August, and tupelo honey in May.
+Stock up during peak harvest for 15-30% savings.

 For a deeper dive into choosing quality honey, see our guide on how to identify real vs. fake honey and our honey quality and grading guide.